FamilySearch/pewpew/README.md

 - Add `repeat` option for range providers.
 - Disabled `load_pattern`s during try runs.
 - Have the process return an error code on a fatal error.
+- Add console message when test ends early due to a provider ending.

 ### v0.4.7
 Bug fixes: